 The blissful world of Frances and Sophie is about to come to a heartbreaking reality, as Sophie is going to “dump” Frances and move in with someone else in Tribeca, a place in the city that Frances can not afford.
 Before the confrontation, Frances and Sophie enjoy a playful lunch in Bryant Park.
 The privately managed park located in midtown Manhattan is built over the NYPL archives and a former cemetery.
 The park was closed during the eighties due to the building of the archives.
 Read more secrets of the New York Public Library.

-Lev and Frances (Photo via IFC Films)
+Lev and Frances (Photo still from IFC Films)

 Frances is not someone rolling in money, so like the rest of us, when we get a tax rebate, we splurge.
 She calls on Lev, a guy she meets at the house party earlier in the film and who delivers the now infamous “Ahoy Sexy” text message out for dinner.
 Sadly, her credit card does not seem to be working (and the place does not take debit cards for some reason), which causes Frances to race across the LES for an ATM.
 The restaurant the two eat in is the Azul Bistro: an Argentinean bistro, located on 152 Stanton Street.